 Congaree National Park also has a rich cultural heritage.
 It was used by African-American slaves as a place to find refuge while seeking liberty.

-One of the most popular tourist attractions in Columbia, SC, the Lake Murray spans 50,000 acres and offers 650 miles of shoreline.
-The lkae was once used as a reservoir to produce hydroelectric power for the state of South Carolina via the Lake Murray Dam.
+One of the most popular tourist attractions in Columbia, SC, Lake Murray spans 50,000 acres and offers 650 miles of shoreline.
+The lake was once used as a reservoir to produce hydroelectric power for the state of South Carolina via the Lake Murray Dam.
 Lake Murray receives its water inflow from the Saluda River that flows through upstate South Carolina.